stakx-io/stakx.io/_docs/front-matter.md

 ---
 ```

+### `menu`

+The `menu` key is a boolean that when set to false, will result in a static PageView from not appearing in the `menu` variable typically used to build the site's menu.

 ### `iterators`

 The `iterators` Front Matter key should be never be set manually and instead is only available in Repeater PageViews.